dataaispark-spec/DataWhiz/screenshots/README.md

 # Screenshots

-This folder contains screenshots of the DataWhiz MSME Analytics MVP.
+This folder contains screenshots of the PiRhoAI MSME Analytics MVP.

 ## Available Screenshots

 - `dashboard-screenshot.png`: Main dashboard showing analytics interface and product briefing
-- References from live demo: https://datawhizai.streamlit.app/
+- References from live demo: https://pirhoai.streamlit.app/

 To add screenshots:
-1. Take screenshots of the deployed app: https://datawhizai.streamlit.app/
+1. Take screenshots of the deployed app: https://pirhoai.streamlit.app/
 2. Save in this directory as PNG, JPG, or GIF format
 3. Update the image references in README.md